 by Legacy Plan Apr 6, 2016

 Summary: In today’s modern world, changes in society and advances in science have modified many things, including the definitions related to who is, or is not, a family member.
-To make sure that your estate plan carries out your objectives exactly as you’d want, it is important to go over your goals in deep detail with your estate planning attorney so that your planning documents can make sure that your wealth and belongings go to everyone you want to inherit from you, and no one that you don’t.
+To make sure that your estate plan carries out your objectives exactly as you’d want, it is important to go over your goals in deep detail with your estate planning attorney so that your planning documents can make sure that your wealth and belongings go to everyone you want to inherit from you, and no one who you don’t.

 Modern technology has allowed people today to enjoy many extraordinary advantages that, in some cases, would have seemed (or actually been) impossible or only a few years or decades ago.
 For infertile families, the greatest benefit modern

 technology has created is the ability to have children.

 With the gift of children, however, comes certain additional complexities in estate planning.
 Whether it’s you or a loved one who’s considering assisted reproduction, it is important to make sure that your estate plan reflects this aspect